T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 Every time you post a new article, make a new collaboration or purchase some advertising space, you want to make sure it’s helping to achieve one of your yoga blog’s end goals.

-If you’re just getting traffic for the sake of traffic you will waste a lot of time.
+If you’re just getting traffic for the sake of traffic, you’ll waste a lot of time.

 Don’t make the mistake of thinking that you have to have the whole premium course, eBook or program written and developed before you can start blogging strategically.
 That would also be a mistake.
 You just want to have a clear idea about the topic and the target audience because then you know who you are going after and who you’re trying to get on your mailing list.